Silicon Abyss

 January 8, 2021 | Filed under: Game Dev, General Development

-Back in mid-July I set out to make a quick game in Unity.
+Back in mid-July I went about developing a puzzle game in Unity.
 I didn’t have any sort of plan, other than to try to learn the basic’s for the engine, and develop a simple game.

 I consider a basic game to have Win/Lose Conditions at the very least.
 With that in mind, I came up with the following list: